WemimoAdewale/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that adds 128to TRIEKNOWLEDGE
+script that pronts tge result of POWER by DIVIDE